Best bank for newcomers in Canada in 2024

 TD New to Canada Banking Package

 Toronto-Dominion (TD) is Canada's second-largest bank.
-Its New to Canada Banking Package is free for one year.
+Its New to Canada Banking Package is free for one year for all newcomers in Canada.
 Afterward, you’ll need to pay $16.95 monthly, which can be avoided with a $4,000 minimum balance.
 The account has unlimited transactions and rebated global transfers during the newcomer period.

 The package also includes potential approval for a no-fee credit card.
 While TD also promotes a bonus 0.25% interest rate on the savings account, you can do much better elsewhere.
 Online institutions such as Neo and EQ Bank offer a 4% deposit interest rate.